Lufthansa Closes In On Stake In Italys ITA Airways - UrduPoint

 This year, ITA will see the arrival of 39 new aircraft, including nine long-haul planes.

-Half of its fleet will be "new generation" by the end of 2023, according to ITA CEO Fabio Lazzerini.
+Half of its fleet will be "new generation" by the end of 2023, according to the company's CEO Fabio Lazzerini.

 Without a partner to strengthen its long-haul business however, ITA was seen as having little chance of survival in the face of stiff competition from low-cost companies.